ksu-cs-textbooks/cis527/content/8-final-project/02-assignment.md

 **Submit your 1 page proposal via K-State Canvas for approval**.
 Once it is approved, you may start working on the project itself.
 Make sure you have appropriately scaled your proposal to the amount of work below; if the proposal is too simple or too complex it may be difficult to complete everything listed below.

 {{% notice warning %}}
 Do not wait until the last minute to submit your proposal!
-To make that point clear, the proposal is due no later than **Wednesday, August 7th**, giving you at least one week to complete the project.
+To make that point clear, the proposal is due no later than **Friday, August 2nd**, giving you at least one week to complete the project.
 {{% /notice %}}

 ---